netxms/netxms-doc/admin/mobile-console.rst

       * :guilabel:`Pie chart`: draw a pie chart with the last collected value
   * :guilabel:`Interfaces`: here are presented all the interfaces associated to this node.
 For each interface it is possible to instruct the following commands:
       * :guilabel:`Manage`: interface will be put in manage state
-      * :guilabel:`Unanage`: interface will be put in unmanage state
+      * :guilabel:`Unmanage`: interface will be put in unmanaged state
       * :guilabel:`Change expected state`: change the expected interface state, possible values:
           * :guilabel:`UP`: interface expected state will be put in UP state
           * :guilabel:`DOWN`: interface expected state will be put in DOWN state